Quviq/CIPs/CIP-plutus-modules/README.md

 many reference inputs.
 The 'main specification' requires *no* changes to UPLC, PTLC, PIR or Plinth; only a 'dependency resolution' step before scripts are run.
-Many variations are described for better performance, including some requiring changes to the CEK machine itself, and even recalibration of the cost of each kind of CEK step.
+Many variations are described for better performance, including some requiring changes to the CEK machine itself.

 Higher performance variations will be more expensive to implement; the final choice of variations should take implementation cost into